Are you wondering how to get skinny legs?

 Fasted cardio works best if you are depleted of glycogen (i.e. you don’t have many stored carbohydrates).
 So to make your fasted cardio workout really count, try to eat a low carb dinner the night before.

 One of the most common complaints I hear about walking is that it is boring.
-And I will admit that sometimes it is.
 Here are some tips that I use to help keep me entertained during my daily cardio:

 If you want to know how to get skinny legs, understanding your body type is important.
 There are 3 main body types, which I will briefly explain:

 A lot of women ask me what my body type is, and I would say I am a mesomorph.

 It’s important to exercise (and eat) according to your body type so you can get the best results.